mtsonkova/mtsonkova/README.md

 - ⚡ Fun fact: ...
 -->

 I am a passionate QA with a sharp eye and strong attention to details.
 After working more than 5 years as a manual QA, I am eager to dive deep and explore the field of QA Automation.
-I am currently learning Playwright with JavaScript.
+I am currently learning Selenium with Java.

 **Languages**
 | Java          | JavaScript |